rsusik/keydrop/README.md

 ## Testing

-We appreciate everyone who help us in test performing.
-If you are interested please go the link at: TODO
+We appreciate everyone who helps us in testing.
+If you are interested, please go to the link at: TODO

-Once you complete the test please send us the results at robert.susik@p.lodz.pl.
+Once you complete the test, please send us the results at robert.susik@p.lodz.pl.